andy-byers/CalicoDB/doc/options.md

 ### Caveats
 Note that once a database has been created with a given set of options, that database must always use those same options.
-Exceptions to this rule are the buffer pool cache size and the log level.
+Exceptions to this rule are the block pool cache size and the log level.
 Also, the database does not take ownership of the provided customization objects.
 Rather, they are owned by the database creator and must be live for as long as the database is open.